 Shut the system down.

-This may seem like an obvious step, but in the beginning of a hurricane it can be easy to panic and forget this and other simple yet critical tasks.
+This may seem like an obvious step, but in the initial stages of a hurricane it can be easy to panic and forget this and other smaller yet critical tasks.
 Shut down your air conditioner from the thermostat first.
-Then, if you aren’t intimately familiar with your fuse box, it’s the perfect time to get acquainted!
+Then, if you aren’t already familiar with your fuse box, it’s the perfect time to get acquainted!
 Turn off the fuse connected to your air conditioner and take note of which fuses control other areas or appliances in your home.
-Doing so before an emergency saves you the inconvenience and uncertainty of having to do so in the dark later.
+Doing so before an emergency saves you the hassle and uncertainty of having to do so in the dark later.

 Clear the area around your air conditioner.

 In the event that a hurricane or severe storm forces water into your air conditioner, DON’T restore power to your air conditioner.
-If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to provide an expert opinion.
-The professionals at McElroy Service Experts have seen it all before.
+If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to assess the damage.
+The professionals at McElroy have seen it all before.
 So whether Grand Island is expecting a big storm or if you just want to schedule an air conditioner service before any future storms hit, call 308-210-4398 today or schedule an appointment online.